fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> Will be Frontend development more and more a plug and play(similar to WordPress) work environment in the future?

-> I was looking at one of your old videos ( 2 yrs ago)  about "How to get up to speed in a new codebase" -https://www.youtube.com/watch?v=g0sO_SHUxfk Would you like to add anything more to this  based on your experience.
-The reason I ask is that I have changed my project and the change is not just a project but there is a total paradigm shift from OO to Functional Programming (Java8 + RxJava).
-With the new code base I see interfaces everywhere, so kind of difficult to see from where and how data is flowing and the actual implementations.
-Would you like to give any suggestions?

 > Hey Fredrik, Thank You for all of your video .
 It help me a lot as a self taught developer.
 As i see your videos on daily bases.
 You become my virtual Mentor who is guiding me daily with new Topics.
 Thank You for all of your videos.
 Fredrik I have a Question which hanged me lot of time.
 Please help to clarify this query.
 As being a Bachlores degree graduate in C.S i was just in a Front End Developer .
 So i want to try or want to be a part of some research team not in a leading companies like MICROSOFT Or Google but want to work as an researcher in Computer Science Field What ot where should i try in which stack so that i can get a Researching oppurtunity for Computer Science Field.
 Should i go for M.S degree does it help for me or Any other way i can proceed for in the research field .?

-> I am starting a software development company what do I need to setup a great office?

-> I was fired by Facebook as a software engineer in less than 2 months.
-Should I write this on my resume?
-Can I have another job?

 > What type of software engineer has the most demand and greatest salary?